-Why: Developing ecological literacy isn’t just exciting and fun–it’s also an important community resource.
+Developing and sharing ecological literacy isn’t just exciting and fun–it’s also an important community resource.
 A community of naturalists can help solve ecological issues facing our wild lands and serve as resources for conservation education in schools and communities.

-Cost and deadline to apply: The fee for the year-long training is $395, collected after a candidate is accepted into the program.
-VMN candidates can qualify for grants from VSAC through their non-degree grant program.
-Generous VMN scholarships are also available.
+The fee for the year-long training is $625, collected after a candidate is accepted into the program.
+VMN candidates may qualify for a grant from Vermont Student Assistance Corporation (VSAC) through their Advancement Grant to cover program costs.

-For more information and application information, email Alicia Daniel at: firstname.lastname@example.org
+For more information or an application, email Alicia Daniel at: firstname.lastname@example.org

 Banner photo by Monica Erhart; winter photo by Mary Letourneau.